thinking-with-computers/ludus-spec/interactivity.md

 So imagine, if you will, the following:
 * .ld, for Ludus scripts that are nothing but scripts;
-* .ldd, for Ludus data: an equivalent of JSON or EDN, which consists of nothing but Ludus literals (i.e. static data, no arrows), and
+* .ldd, for Ludus data: an equivalent of JSON or EDN, which consists of nothing but Ludus literals (i.e. static data, no arrows, no conditionals), and
 * .ldn, for Ludus notebook: a markdown document where the code blocks are interpreted as Ludus, syntax-highlighted that way.
 They're plain-text documents (unlike Jupyter notebooks, but like R notebooks).

 More to the point, it seems plausible to hook into the VSCode language server/plugin ecosystem to make the editing of .ld and .ldn files richly interactive.
 For example, each block in a Ludus notebook would automagically display its return value.
 We'd want something like Quokka, or Clojure Sublimed: a "REPL" in the editor, not an actual REPL.
 (The model would be not so different than Clojure Sublimed or a Jupyter notebook: a server running a Ludus interpreter that would communicate with the editor, and an editor plugin to manage that situation on the editor side.)